seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 That is not passion's slave, and I will wear him
 In my heart's core, ay, in my heart of heart,
 As I do thee.--Something too much of this.--
-There is a play to-night before the king;
+There is a play tonight before the king;
 One scene of it comes near the circumstance
 Which I have told thee of my father's death:
 I prithee, when thou seest that act afoot,